NFL Betting Guide: How & Where to Bet on the National Football League in 2026

 Team and Player Performance Trends

-A big part of becoming adept at knowing where to pick your spots as an NFL bettor is keeping up with noteworthy team and player performance trends.
+Staying abreast of team and player performance trends is integral to becoming adept at knowing where to pick your spots as an NFL bettor.

-For example, if a running back has recorded multiple 100-yard games in a row and is about to face one of the NFL’s worst run defenses, that may be a spot to take the over on that running back’s rushing yards prop.
+For example, if a running back has multiple consecutive 100-yard games and is going up against a porous run defense, take the over on that running back's rushing yards prop.

-Historical trends or betting-specific trends are also worth taking of note in the right spots.
-For example, a team having a poor record as a point spread favorite in primetime games can be a good spot to fade that team, even if they are one of the better teams in the NFL.
+Historical trends or betting-specific trends are also noteworthy in the right spots.
+For example, a team having a poor record as a favorite in primetime games can be a good spot to fade that team, even if they are one of the NFL's better teams.

 Injuries and Suspensions